WiseOldTurtle/AzureLab/terraform/readme.md

 - Stored the terraform state file in a remote backend in an azure blob container
 - Effectively automated the build process for my Terraform infrastructure using Azure Pipelines
 - Integrated Trivy for insights into misconfigurations in my Terraform IAC code
-- Published the build as an artifact and configured continuous deployment to be triggered by the build artifact and deploy the Terraform infrastructure.
 - Added in parameters so the pipeline can run specific Terraform commands such as Plan, Apply and Destroy.

 ## **Terraform Structure:**